 Slater and Gordon are highly experienced in workers’ compensation and have expert teams in each state we operate.
 Our teams understand the devastating impact a workplace injury can have on health and well-being: we’re committed to helping you get access to your full entitlements to help you get your life back on track.

-We're proud to support our clients with leading, affordable legal services, including through our 'No Win, No Fee' offer*, as well as a free initial appointment for workers' compensation cases**.
+We're proud to support our clients with leading, affordable legal services, including through our 'No Win, No Fee' offer*, as well as an obligation free initial appointment for workers' compensation cases**.
 We also offer free counselling support if needed.

 We're here to help.